Regulations for Conditional Snakes and Lizards

 Amnesty for Conditional Snakes and Lizards

 Anyone who possesses a conditional snake or lizard but cannot keep it can surrender the animal to a licensed recipient at any time with no penalties.
-Owners of conditional snakes and lizards can locate licensed recipients online.
 Conditional snakes and lizards can also be surrendered at Exotic Pet Amnesty Day events.